-The Committee of the Shareholders' Meeting is composed of a president and two tellers, assisted by a secretary.
+The Committee of the General Meeting is composed of a Chairman and two tellers, assisted by a secretary.

-Shareholders' Meetings are chaired by the Chairman or the Deputy Chairman of the Supervisory Board.
+General Meetings are chaired by the Chairman or the Vice-Chairman of the Supervisory Board.
 Otherwise, the meeting elects its own Chairman.
-If convened by the Statutory Auditor(s), by a court-appointed agent or by the liquidators, the Shareholders' Meeting shall be chaired by that person or one of those who convened it.
+If convened by the Statutory auditor(s), by a court-appointed agent or by the liquidators, the General Meeting shall be chaired by that person or one of those who convened it.

-The Chairman of the Shareholders' Meeting is assisted by two (2) shareholders representing the largest number of shares, either in their own right or as proxies, who, subject to their acceptance, are appointed as tellers.
+The Chairman of the General Meeting is assisted by two (2) shareholders representing the largest number of shares, either in their own right or as proxies, who, subject to their acceptance, are appointed as tellers.
 The Committee thus formed appoints a Secretary who needs not be a shareholder attending the meeting.